DUNE/dune-justin/docs/tutorials.dune.md

 delete the directory in /tmp when you're finished.

-If you want to test your jobscript running in real jobs, you can repeat the quick-request with these options:
+If you want to test your jobscript running in real jobs, you can repeat the simple-workflow with these options:

     MQL_QUERY=\
     "files from dune:all where core.run_type='dc4-vd-coldbox-bottom' "\
     "and dune.campaign='dc4' limit 10"

-    justin quick-request \
+    justin simple-workflow \
     --mql "$MQL_QUERY" \
     --jobscript my-dc4-vd-coldbox-bottom.jobscript --max-distance 30 \
     --rss-mb 4000 --env NUM_EVENTS=1 --scope usertests \